hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/createconnectionprofile.md

         "eventHubURL": <your-event-hub-url>
     }
     ```
-4. Using your favourite text editor, create a new file called `connection.json` that contains the following information as an example for fabric V1.0
+4. Using your favourite text editor, create a new file called `connection.json` that contains the following information as an example for Hyperledger Fabric V1.0

     ```
     {